j-c-h-e-n-g/puppet-kitchen-example/README.md

 ## Usage

+On the guest puppet server VM you should be able do a client puppet run against the server on the same node.
+Do something like this:
+`puppet agent --test --server default-centos-65.vagrantup.com`

-Let's say you want to register your host's puppet client against your vagrant'ized puppet server.
+Now let's say you want to register your host's puppet client against your vagrant'ized puppet server.
 In my case for my macbook I have in `/etc/hosts`:

     127.0.0.1	localhost default-centos-65.vagrantup.com